 Claim of Procedural Abuse by Las Margaritas

-This is a summary proceeding filed by Avícola Las Margaritas, S.A. against Lisa, S.A..
-The plaintiff alleged that Lisa abused its shareholder rights by filing multiple lawsuits, amparos, and criminal complaints in Guatemala, the U.S., and Panama with the intent to harm Avícola Las Margaritas.
-The action sought a declaration of abuse of rights and compensation for alleged damages.
+This is a summary proceeding filed by Avícola Las Margaritas, S.A. against Lisa, S.A.
+The plaintiff alleged that Lisa abused its shareholder rights by filing lawsuits, amparos, and criminal complaints in Guatemala, the U.S., and Panama.
+Avícola claimed these actions were malicious and intended to harm its interests.
+The suit sought a declaration of abuse of rights and compensation for alleged damages.

 Decisions